 - Windows 10

-Windows uses technologies including TPM, Secure Boot, Trusted Boot, and Early Launch Antimalware (ELAM) to protect against attacks on the BitLocker encryption key.
-BitLocker is part of a strategic approach to securing mobile data through encryption technology.
-Data on a lost or stolen computer is vulnerable to unauthorized access, either by running a software attack tool against it or by transferring the computer’s hard disk to a different computer.
+Windows uses technologies including Trusted Platform Module (TPM), Secure Boot, and Measured Boot to help protect BitLocker encryption keys against attacks.
+BitLocker is part of a strategic approach to securing data against offline attacks through encryption technology.
+Data on a lost or stolen computer is vulnerable.
+For example, there could be unauthorized access, either by running a software attack tool against it or by transferring the computer’s hard disk to a different computer.

 Protection before startup

 Before Windows starts, you must rely on security features implemented as part of the device hardware and firmware, including TPM and Secure Boot.
 Fortunately, many modern computers feature a TPM and Secure Boot.